Assetto Corsa “Weather Centre” App

 1. The top section of the window contains weather parameters for each country/track.
 It’s all fairly self-explanatiory, but if you find my weathers a bit “too interesting” then decrease the “variability” parameter.
 Remember to click the SAVE button as it doesn’t save on-the-fly.

 3. To generate the weather forecasts for each session, simply click the “Generate Weather Forecasts” button.
 Descriptions of each session’s weather are displayed at the bottom of the window.
-A welcome.txt file is also generated in the online plans folder, this can be copied onto the server if required.
-If you want fun in the rain, just keep clicking this button until you find something you like the look of!

 4. For offline races/practice, simply click the “Generate Pure Plans” buttons and they are created instantly.
 Then just load the plan you want using the “Pure Planner” app.
+The plans for practice, quali & race are all prefixed “FtF_PurePlan_”.

 __________________________________________________________________________________________________________________